quarkslab/irma/docs/frontend/overview.rst

   application server.
 It gets the results of a file scan by querying a database.
-* a worker that will handle scan submission to the **Brain** and store the results of analyses scheduled by the **Brain**.
+* a worker that will handle scan submission to the **Brain** and store the results of analyzes scheduled by the **Brain**.
 The worker relies on Celery, a python-based distributed task queue.
-* a mongodb server is used to store results of analyses made on each file submitted either by the web graphical interface or the CLI client.
+* a mongodb server is used to store results of analyzes made on each file submitted either by the web graphical interface or the CLI client.

-..
-TODO: add a picture of the overall architecture